-Beginners are always welcome and the first session is free.
-Just turn up in loose clothing, or contact us if you have any questions not covered here.
-Additional information on Junior Jitsu is available from the Foundation website.
-Please note that a parent or guardian must sign the membership form before a junior can train.
+Beginners are welcome and the first session is free!
+A parent or guardian should complete the online consent form then contact us to confirm your interest or if you have any questions not covered here.
+Additional information is available on our governing body website.
+Please note that a parent or guardian must complete the online consent form before a junior can train.

 Jitsu is great fun!
 As well as being great exercise and a lot of fun, Jitsu develops many skills and talents that are just as useful off the mat as on it.